eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Member States will provide Trusted Lists for PID Providers, QEAA Providers and PuB-EAA Providers, in compliance with [Article 22](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2014.257.01.0073.01.ENG#d1e2162-73-1).
 These Trusted Lists may also include non-qualified EAA Providers, but this is not mandatory.
 Alternatively, domain-specific trusted lists or alternative solutions for managing the trust anchors may be provided for EAA Providers.
 For instance, trustworthy mDL or DTC Providers are determined by other legal frameworks than [eIDAS 2.0] and published accordingly.

 An entity's status as a trusted entity can be verified by checking whether they are present on a Trusted List.
 Trusted List Providers provide a registration service for the relevant entities.
-The terms and conditions for entities to become registered are for each registrar to determine unless specified elsewhere e.g., in sectoral rules.
+The terms and conditions for entities to become registered are for each Trusted List Provider to determine unless specified elsewhere e.g., in sectoral rules.

 For more information, please refer to [Topic 27] and to [Topic 31].